Turning your coaster count into a game

 (a) Defunct Coasters- only once a coaster has been removed, you will earn an extra 10 points in addition to whatever points were obtained after getting that credit.

-(b) Unique or Rare credits- when a unique roller coaster is cloned and it’s no longer the only one in the world of a certain model or layout, the value of the original decreases.
-Points obtained in these categories are lost, reverting to the five points of “getting the credit”.
+(b) Unique or Rare credits- when a unique or rare roller coaster is cloned and it’s no longer the only one in the world of a certain model or layout, the value of the original decreases.
+Points obtained in these categories are lost.

 10. Be sure to update your list of any aforementioned changes.
 You don’t have to be competitive but sharing your score with other enthusiasts is encouraged on The Atypical Coaster Nerd.